ctava/tensorflow-go-opslist/README.md

 ```
 and your in.
 You now have `tensorflow` + `golang` available.

-# Confirm Golang and Tensorlfow Installation
+# Confirm Golang and Tensorflow Installation

 Run the following commands:
 ```